MontySteele/Evalating-Property-Taxes/README.md

 # Evalating-Property-Taxes

-This repo contains my code for running a multivariate linear regression on Nevada housing data to detwrmine errors in tax assessments.
+This repo contains my code for running a multivariate linear regression on Arizona housing data to detwrmine errors in tax assessments.

 'house_data.R' contains my code in R for examining and cleaning the data.
 'house_data_rmd.htm' is a copy of this code.